charleybolton/sparta-further-deployment-methods/Kubernetes/README.md

 Kubernetes objects are persistent entities in the Kubernetes system.
 Kubernetes uses these entities to represent the state of the cluster.
 Specifically, they can describe:

-- What containerized applications are running (and on which nodes)
+- What containerised applications are running (and on which nodes)
 - The resources available to those applications
 - The policies around how those applications behave, such as restart policies, upgrades, and fault-tolerance